 The use of the service must be intuitive, easy to start, use and scale up.
 When it comes to usability, it’s always a good sign when the community provides constant updates through source code commits, webinars, guidance sessions and other online events, blogs, help systems and self-service documentation.

 One known factor to build up the confidence and provide a way much better usability experience of the service is when you have a free trial to service to experiment it further.
 This means transparency and openness – and typically that provides a great foundation for users to get started with the service.

 Contractual Flexibility – Subscription vs. License Fee

 With on-premise solutions, you need your own devices and rest of the hardware infrastructure.
-Typically, this is pretty straightforward to setup but naturally running, maintaining and monitoring the whole system takes a lot of time, needs to be done 24×7 to get efficient environment for developers to use.
-Also, the scalability isn’t necessarily easy, if you don’t have appropriate products that can handle a large-number of devices in use, communicate with rest of the infrastructure and deliver you results.
+Typically, this is pretty straightforward to set up but naturally running, maintaining and monitoring the whole system takes a lot of time, needs to be done 24×7 to get an efficient environment for developers to use.
+Also, the scalability isn’t necessarily easy, if you don’t have appropriate products that can handle a large number of devices in use, communicate with rest of the infrastructure and deliver you results.

 References and Customer Recommendations

 Existing customers and users are a great sign of something.
 Going through the existing user’s success stories, testimonials and case studies can give you the confidence of an existing system in place.
 Reviewing customer stories and even asking directly from them how they feel about the system is also encouraged.
 You’ll also learn if they had any other hiccups – not related to the software, service or adoption – but in more general, what were the extra miles in other parts of the development, integration and adoption they had to go through.